DEF CON CTF 2021 ran Friday August 6th through Sunday 8th (CTFTime) and were hybrid, like the rest of DEF CON.

 We also have an ‘ooo’ account on the jump-box VM.
 We won’t force you to keep it active, but it‘s useful for us to help in debugging access issues.

-New this year, each service will have a STEALTH port alongside it’s normal port.
+Each A/D service will have a STEALTH port alongside it’s normal port.

 The stealth port will be